-Effective on 1st December, 2000, the Group has joined the MPF Scheme for all of its employees in Hong Kong.
+The Group has joined the MPF Scheme for all of its employees in Hong Kong.
 The MPF Scheme is registered with the Mandatory Provident Fund Schemes Authority under the Mandatory Provident Fund Schemes Ordinance in Hong Kong.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
 Under the rule of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at rate specified in the rules.
 The only obligation of the Group with respect to the MPF Scheme is to make the required contributions under the scheme.